rulyone/pybind11_ink-stroke-modeler/README.md

 # Pybind11 bindings for the Ink Stroke Modeler Google Library

+From the original C++ project:

+*This library smooths raw freehand input and predicts the input's motion to minimize display latency.
+It turns noisy pointer input from touch/stylus/etc. into the beautiful stroke patterns of brushes/markers/pens/etc.

+Be advised that this library was designed to model handwriting, and as such, prioritizes smooth, good-looking curves over precise recreation of the input.*

 *Why?*

 C++ libraries are fast.
 Really fast.
 If they're well written with a good interface (such as this case), using python bindings is best to maintain C++ performance while enabling its usage in Python code through pybind11 instead of rewriting it.